HandyAndyShortStack/arguments_array/README.md

 ## Epilogue

 Since I first wrote this, I have found that ``Array``, when given one argument that is a number, will return an array with that number of ``undefined`` elements.
-I still like my solution, but it would need to be expanded upon in situations where ``arguments`` could have one element that could possible be a number.
+I still like my solution, but it would need to be expanded upon in situations where ``arguments`` could have one element that could possibly be a number.